gorkalsaivivek/receipt-processor/README.md

 Spring boot app to calculate the points

 HERE ARE THE STEPS TO RUN
-Mvn clean package - to generate the jar for receipt processor docker build -t receipt-processor .  - to build docker image for receipt processor docker-compose up --build  -  to run all services (receipt processor and postgres)
+1)Mvn clean package - to generate the jar for receipt processor 2)docker build -t receipt-processor .  - to build docker image for receipt processor
+3) docker-compose up --build  -  to run all services (receipt processor and postgres)

 Tested the app with post call and get call

-Here is the curl for post call curl --location --request POST 'http://localhost:8080/receipts/process' \
+4) Here is the curl for post call curl --location --request POST 'http://localhost:8080/receipts/process' \
 --header 'Content-Type: application/json' \
 --data-raw '{